toddledev/documentation/CONTRIBUTING.md

 We're thrilled that you're interested in contributing to Nordcraft's documentation!

-For complete contribution guidelines, please refer to our [Contribution Guide](/docs/18-guides/99-contribution-guide/index.md).
+For complete contribution guidelines, please refer to our [Contribution Guide](/docs/20-guides/99-contribution/index.md).

 This guide contains all the information you need about:

 - formatting requirements
 - content standards
 - the contribution workflow process

+## List of Contributors

+In order to be listed as a contributor, please add your email/username to the [contributors.json](/proxy/contributors.json) file.

 ## Code of Conduct